 When planning out an Exploratory run, a final consideration is the level of coverage for the object being tested.
 In the context of exploratory, coverage can be thought about as balancing between breadth and depth of testing.
 Depending on need, determining this balance between breadth and depth of coverage will be help in approximating the scope of an Exploratory run.

-Using the example from before, the object of the run testing feature 'A' against features W, X, Y and Z was just 'test the interaction of feature A with features W, X, Y and Z'.
-This indicates to the tester team that breadth of testing of each tester would be spread portioned out evenly between all 4 scenarios.
+Using the example from before, the object of the run testing feature 'A' against features B and C was just 'test the interaction of feature A with features B and C'.
+This indicates to the tester team that breadth of testing of each tester would be spread portioned out evenly between both scenarios.

-But imagine that out of the 4 primary features, the interaction of feature 'A' with features 'W' and 'Z' is more frequent and heavy than it's interaction between 'A' and 'X' plus 'Y'.
-When considering what the scope of the run should be, it may be of more value to test feature 'A' and it's interactions with features 'W' and 'Z' in greater depth with a run, and then save testing between 'A' and both 'X' and 'Y' for a follow up run.
+But imagine that out of the 2 primary features, the interaction of feature 'A' with features 'B' is more frequent and heavy than its interaction between 'A' and 'C'.
+When considering what the scope of the run should be, it may be of more value to test feature 'A' and its interactions with features 'B' in greater depth with a run, and then save testing between 'A' and both 'C' for a follow up run.

-Alternatively, the run objective can specifically instruct the tester team to test 'A' against W, X, Y and Z but place a heavier focus on 'W' and 'Z'.
+Alternatively, the run objective can specifically instruct the tester team to test 'A' against B and C but place a heavier focus on 'B'.
 This configuration of the run may strike a balance between both breadth and depth.

 Pro-tip: Ask us for help if you're unsure of scope

 With all these considerations to juggle, learning how to scope out Exploratory instructions can seem daunting.
 If you have additional questions or would like some advice, please reach out to firstname.lastname@example.org!